yousuketakada/ball_pyramid_puzzle/README.md

 ## How to solve it

 At first, it might seem impossible to make a triangular pyramid from right-angled pieces.
-To see why it is possible, notice that the pyramid is in fact part of the close sphere packing called the _face-centered cubic_ or FCC.
+To see why it is possible, notice that the pyramid is part of the close sphere packing called the _face-centered cubic_ or FCC.

-> To find the _unit cube_ of the FCC arrangement in the pyramid, place three more balls
+> To find the _unit cube_ in the pyramid, place three more balls in the second layer
-> in the second layer so that each of them touches two of the three existing balls.
+> so that each of them touches two of the three existing balls.
 > Then the ball numbered 4 in the base and the balls in the above layers form the unit cube;
 > the six balls numbered 11, 12, 14, 16, 17, and 18 lie at the centers of its faces and
-> the other eight balls at its vertices.
+> the other eight balls at its vertices, hence the name FCC.
 > See also: https://mathworld.wolfram.com/CubicClosePacking.html

 The FCC arrangement can also be obtained by stacking, as closely as possible, layers of spheres